dcond007/RGB-Color-Gauge/README.md

 # RGB-Color-Gen
-This app can create any custom color using the RGB color scale while also providing a color hex code.
+Need a hex code for a color?
+This app can create any custom color using the RGB color scale while providing a hex code.

-### Demo
 <img src="https://github.com/dcond007/RGB-Color-Gen/blob/main/Color_Gauge.gif" width="300">